Microsoft-USEduAzure/workshops/serverless/sql-database-access.md

     1. Click on the **Set server firewall link**
 ![Query Error](media/32-query-error.png)
 1. At the firewall settings:
-    1. Click on the On Button for Allow Azure services and resources to access this server
+    1. Click on the **On Button for Allow Azure services** and resources to access this server
     1. Enter a name for the IP rule name: **Query editor**
     1. Paste your IP Address to the Start Id and End IP
+    1. Click on **Add IP Client** this option will allow you to view data on Power BI Desktop
     1. Click Save
     ![Firewall settings](media/33-firewall-settings.png)
     1. Go back to query editor